 Community Transit is asking local residents, transit riders, and anyone who travels in Snohomish County to comment on the next phase of the agency’s long-range plan called Journey 2050.
 This plan will guide Community Transit’s vision and long-term priorities for the years 2025-2050 to adapt and meet the public transportation needs of the growing region.

-People can give their feedback in an online survey, available in five languages, through August 26 at www.communitytransit.org/journey2050.
+The deadline for completing the survey has been extended.
+People can give their feedback in an online survey, available in five languages, through September 2 at www.communitytransit.org/journey2050.

 Earlier this year, the agency asked the public to weigh in on values and priorities for future transit services and learned: